iPad Pro 2 Release Date And Rumors: Bezel-Less Display To Debut On Apple’s Tablets Before iPhone 8 Launch?

 Even if not all the devices’ rumored specs are rolled out by Apple, the iPad Pro 2 line would definitely be the tech giant’s best tablet computers once launched.
 However, one thing that could significantly cripple the device would be its high price.
 The original 9.7-inch iPad Pro started at $599 while the 12.9-inch variant started at $799, which places the devices well into flagship territory.
 Thus, while the devices would no doubt be capable, their speculated high price point is something that could dissuade customers from purchasing the sleek, powerful devices.

 Nevertheless, there is little doubt that Apple’s iPad range is the world’s premiere line of tablet computers.
-Couple this with the fact that the iPad Pro is already being lauded by Apple CEO Tim Cook as a replacement for a full-fledged desktop or laptop computer, and the iPad Pro 2 devices have more than a good fighting chance in the highly-competitive tablet market.
+Couple this with the fact that the iPad Pro is already being lauded by Apple CEO Tim Cook as a replacement for a full-fledged desktop or laptop computer and the iPad Pro 2 devices have more than a good fighting chance in the highly-competitive tablet market.
 With updated internals and a possible redesigned variant, the iPad Pro 2 might very well emerge as 2017’s most desirable tablet devices.

 [Featured Image by Cineberg/Shutterstock]